Mutt Spirituals

 About the title: I hope the word "spirituals" conveys something about the intended tone of these pieces.
 And that "mutt" tells you about theme.
 Yeah, there are a lot of dog poems.
 I make a central metaphor of that kind of doggy mutt.
 But more crucially, this is work about growing up mixed race, sometimes in places where that was difficult; they're about coming to terms with "otherness," both as my identity and in outreach— to embrace the other others, and broaden the range of who we are, in celebration of the mutt world; and a little bit, they're about writing, for philosophical reasons, across the aesthetic map.

 Actually, in my work as a whole, even just in my serious poetry, I'm usually more adventurous in that last respect.
 In tone, in approach, in formal variety, I find the range of the work I've chosen a little narrow.
 But perhaps that was necessary, to focus it and shape a book.
-Still, in the next one, Sort by Title, I'll seek to redress that balance.
+(In later books I'll seek to broaden my approach.)

 I'm posting six sample poems here, and three more in the Blue Nib folder.
 And one of the "Mutt Spirituals" creative non-fiction essays is in PROSE PIECES.